C.D. Cruzeiro

 Club Deportivo Cruzeiro are a Salvadoran professional football club based in Candelaria Abajo, San Cayetano Istepeque, San Vicente department, El Salvador.

 The club currently plays in the Second Division of El Salvador.

 History

 In June 2023.
 Cruzeiro won the Tercera Division Clausura 2023 title against Los Andes by a score of 2–0.

 This granted the club an opportunity to play against historic club Santiagueño, although the club lost the playoff, the club was inivited to participate in 2023-2024 Segunda division.

+In June 2026, It was announced that club had new owners and will be re-branded as Independiente San Vicente.